Kimolos Greece in the Cyclades has a rare beauty characterized by simplicity, elegance, wilderness, and unique volcanic-shaped rocky landscapes.

 3. Watch an Outdoor Movie

-This is a unique experience and I suggest watching a movie if you are visiting Kimolos, you are going to love it!
-You can easily find info about screenings from posters in Chorio.
+This is a unique experience, and I suggest watching a movie if you are visiting Kimolos.
+You are going to love it!
+You can easily find information about screenings on posters in Chorio.

 4. Enjoy the Best Beaches in Kimolos Greece